JulianNicholls/ParserAndLexer/readme.md

 parsers.

-2. The Parser has an arithmetic expression recogniser which handles add, subtract, multiply, divide, power, modulo, and a number for functions.
+2. The Parser has an arithmetic expression recogniser which handles add, subtract, multiply, divide, power, modulo, and a number of functions.
 It also recognises variables and bracketed expressions.

 3. There is a whole set of rspec tests that double as examples of what can